tunnellm/GVSU-CIS350-TEAM_18/docs/proposal 10-04.md

 # Anticipated Problems

-Programming an appropraite algorithm to determine the correct order to complete assignments.
+Programming an appropriate algorithm to determine the correct order to complete assignments.

 # Functional Requirements